Fuechs/Fux/docs/README.md

 See [`# Variables`](#variables) for more information.

 References will point to the passed variables.
-Modifying the refrence will thus modify the original variable that was passed to the function.
+Modifying the reference will thus modify the original variable that was passed to the function.

 ```rust
 originalValue: str = "1";
 pointerValue -> str = originalValue;